com-lihaoyi/unroll/README.md

 *their* users would need to re-compile all their code, transitively.
 And so library maintainers would suffer so their users could have a smooth upgrading experience.

-With `@Unroll`, none of this is a problem anymore.
-You can add new parameters where-ever you like: method `def`s, `class`es, `case class`es, etc. As long as the new parameter has a default value, you can `@Unroll` it to generate the binary-compatibility stub forwarder method automatically.
+With `@unroll`, none of this is a problem anymore.
+You can add new parameters where-ever you like: method `def`s, `class`es, `case class`es, etc. As long as the new parameter has a default value, you can `@unroll` it to generate the binary-compatibility stub forwarder method automatically.
 Happy library maintainers, happy users, everyone is happy!

 See this original discussion for more context: